Become a Chicago Lights Tutor and do life-changing work!

 Bring friends, your workplace, or church group to our Urban Farm!

-To schedule your group (5–15 people), contact Associate Director Deja Stout at dstout@chicagolights.org.
+To schedule your group (5–15 people), contact Interim Director Deja Stout at dstout@chicagolights.org.

 All volunteering is on site at the Urban Farm, 444 W. Chicago Ave., Chicago (intersection of Chicago and Hudson Ave.).